LemonPower21/Petrolium/README.md

 # Petrolium Technology Server
+## Created by LemonPower21 (Francesco Vito Giotta)

 This project provides a set of functions designed to assist with financial analysis using stock data and technical indicators.
-It features capabilities for monitoring stocks, analyzing technical indicators like RSI and EMA, and sending notifications via Telegram or email.
+It features capabilities for monitoring stocks, analyzing technical indicators like RSI and EMA, and sending notifications via email.

 ## Features